johnfraserss/ICS2O/Assignments/16 - Python - Variables, Expressions, and Statements/README.md

 Submissables
 ------------
+**UPDATE: DEC 14**

+Hand in your work to the IN drive.

+* If you have an odd numbered student number, then hand in "var005.py"
+* If you have an even numbered student number, then hand in "var006.py"

-Do **not** submit any of the work from this section.
-Your teacher will randomly choose a few programs to evaluate.
+~~Do **not** submit any of the work from this section.
+Your teacher will randomly choose a few programs to evaluate.~~

 Due Date(s)
 ----------
+**UPDATE: DEC 14**

+December 15th, 2016 to the IN drive.
-Marking will begin on December 1st
+~~Marking will begin on December 1st~~

 #####Credits